JCJunxing/My_random_draft/README.md

-This is my own use yolov9 notebooks, use at your own risk
+This is my own use notebooks, some are modified from online resources.
+Use at your own risk!